 To make up for this lack of access, the Kelty Redwing 50 does have a lot of pockets that are easily accessible, both on the interior and exterior of the pack along with gear loops.
 This is a great area to store smaller items, such as travel documents, sunscreen, phone…etc. With this, the Kelty Redwing 50 adds a component of the organization that would otherwise be lost.

 Unfortunately, there is not enough room in the main compartment for a hydration bladder to expand, thus Kelty Pack is not waterproof.

 Without a rain cover, your gear is bound to get wet in rougher conditions.
 Luckily, there is an available rain cover that is compatible with the pack, but it must be purchased separately.
 It really depends on what the desired use for the pack is.

 If it is being used as just a casual travel/hiking backpack, you probably don’t need the rain cover.
 However, for more extensive trips, it is highly recommended.

 Overall, the Kelty Redwing 50 is a comfortable backpack that is highly adjustable.
-It has padded shoulder straps and hip belt, which keeps the pack from digging into your skin.
-Additionally, it has some excellent load stabilizing compression straps and great airflow behind the back making this pack great for hiking and climbing trips.
+It has padded shoulder straps and a hip belt, which keeps the pack from digging into your skin.
+Additionally, it has some excellent load lifter stabilizing compression straps, hex mesh back panel, and great airflow behind the back making this pack great for hiking and climbing trips.